CyVerse-learning-materials/SciApps_guide/step5.rst

        |running_workflow|

-       The color of the app nodes will change when the status of the analysis changes:
+       The color of the app node will change when the status of the analysis changes:

        - 'Yellow': Pending
        - 'Blue': Running